Howard County Public School System: 1960s

 In 1962, Senator Frank E. Shipley bypassed the state school board nominating commission recommendation of Fred Schoenbrodt, and installed Clifford Y. Stephens.

 The school board proposed an ambitious $3 million expansion of Howard High, and administration buildings funded by a 6% increase in property taxes for anticipated growth.

 In October 1963, Stephens was indicted for price fixing milk and died soon after in an automobile crash.
-Stephens death reduces the school board to two people and a lengthy board process to recommend a replacement candidate to the governor.
+His death reduced the school board to two people, and there was a lengthy board process to recommend a replacement candidate to the governor.
 Senator James A. Clark Jr. recommended a change.
-The school board expands to five members in 1964, all chosen by the governor (J. Millard Tawes) which include James Moxley Jr, Fred Schoenbrodt, Gertrude Crist, Austin Zimmer, and Edward Cochran.
+The school board expanded to five members in 1964, all chosen by the governor (J. Millard Tawes): James Moxley Jr, Fred Schoenbrodt, Gertrude Crist, Austin Zimmer, and Edward Cochran.

 In 1965, the county implemented a .25% transfer tax to fund new schools and parks, netting $70,000 in its first nine months.
-The school board estimates 39,600 pupils by 1980, missing the mark by 15,000.
-In May 1966, The Howard County Citizens Association confronts Howard Research and Development for using 700 acres of school property bought by the county at market rate to count as part of the 3200 acres of open space promised for the Columbia development plan.
+The school board estimated 39,600 pupils by 1980, missing the mark by 15,000.

+In May 1966, the Howard County Citizens Association confronted Howard Research and Development for using 700 acres of school property bought by the county at market rate to count as part of the 3200 acres of open space promised for the Columbia development plan.
 Rouse comprised slightly by not including school buildings as open space in calculations, and donating land for schools not already purchased with a "maintenance fee" for the transfer.

-In 1966 the Elementary and Secondary Education Act is passed.
-Howard County shares $75,000 in title III planning grants with Caroll County, and $110,000 in Title I grants for 466 student that qualify for low income family education.
-Councilman Norman E. Moxleys Normandy Insurance is awarded an insurance contract for BOE vehicles.
-The Central Maryland News and Times requests the county stop its closed door policy on school board meetings.
+In 1966 the Elementary and Secondary Education Act was passed.
+Howard County shared $75,000 in title III planning grants with Caroll County, and $110,000 in Title I grants for 466 students who qualified for low income family education.
+Councilman Norman E. Moxley's Normandy Insurance was awarded an insurance contract for BOE vehicles.
+The Central Maryland News and Times requested that the county stop its closed door policy on school board meetings.
 Meetings remained closed, but controlled press releases were resumed.
-A foundation recommended the school system start using a centralized computer based education system and another recommended outdoor classrooms.
+A foundation recommended the school system start using a centralized computer based education system, and another recommended outdoor classrooms.

 In 1967 Howard County attempted to consolidate its offices in Ellicott City.
 The board of education declined, and offered to relocate to the recently vacated Harriet Tubman School Building.
 County commissioners approved the formation of a community college.
-In 1968, Thomas M Goedeke is selected from Baltimore County to become chief of public education serving until 1984 replacing 42-year veteran John E. Yingling.
-Future county executive Edward L. Cochran becomes head of the school board.
+In 1968, Thomas M Goedeke was selected from Baltimore County to become chief of public education, serving until 1984, replacing 42-year veteran John E. Yingling.
+Future county executive Edward L. Cochran became head of the school board.